 A current vita and copies of many of his papers can be accessed at http://sites.google.com/site/donaldahodges/.

-She served 15 years as head of the postgraduate private music therapy training program BWM at Freies Musikzentrum Munich e.V., as lecturer at Munich University and in the board of German professional music therapy organisations.
-She was the German delegate and Secretary General/Vice President of the EMTC, and member of the Commission on Education and Training in the WFMT.
+Prior to this, Monika was chair of the postgraduate music therapy training program at Freies Musikzentrum Munich e.V., lecturer at Ludwig Maximilian University Munich, Secr, General and Vice President of the European Music Therapy Confederation EMTC, member of the Commission on Training and Education in the World Federation of Music Therapy WFMT.

 Dr. Fred J. Schwartz has been an anesthesiologist at Piedmont Hospital for over 34 years.
 His degrees are from the State University of Buffalo (BA), Creighton Medical School, and the University of Arizona Health Sciences Center in Tucson (anesthesiology residency).
 Dr. Schwartz has authored numerous papers, studies, and book chapters, with topics such as the use of music in the neonatal intensive care unit, music use in recovery of open heart surgery patients, as well as the pathophysiology of pain and stress and music therapy implications for perinatal, perioperative, and chronic pain.